troglobit/libuev/API.md

 the wall clock changes, either via NTP or user input.

 **NOTE:** On some systems, embedded in particular, `time_t` is a 32-bit integer that wraps around in the year 2038.
-A workaround for GLIBC systems (`-D_TIME_BITS=64`) protects against this problem, bu users of other C libraries have no known fix.
+A [GLIBC workaround][] (`-D_TIME_BITS=64`) protects those systems, but users of other C libraries have no known workarounds.
 It is strongly recommended to use relative timers as often as possible.